chizzletaz/BakeAndBinge/Testing.md

 **Subscription option**
 Expected:
-The user is subscribed to the newsletter when the user fills in the subscription form.
+The user is subscribed to the newsletter when the user fills in the subscription form correctly.
 Testing:
 1. Go to the footer of any page (except register or login).
 2. Don't fill in an emailaddress and click 'Subscribe'.
 3. Confirm a warning message appears.
+   Result:
+       A 'Subcription successfull' message appears.
+   Fix:
+       Add 'required' to the input field.
+   Result:
+       A warning message appears.
 4. Fill in an invalid email address.
 5. Confirm a warning message appears.
 6. Fill in a valid email address.